 A penile implant is a prosthetic device surgically placed into the corpus cavernosum of the penis.
 This can be an inflatable implant that can be pumped up to obtain an erection, or a pair of bendable rods.
-Implants are highly effective but they are not reversible.
-This treatment is the best solution for patients with severe ED who have failed to respond to multiple forms of treatment, such as, oral medication, intraurethral gel, and injection therapies.
+Implants are highly effective and the best solution for patients with severe ED who have failed to respond to non-surgical treatment options, such as, oral medication, intraurethral gel, and injection therapies.

 1 Bernal RM, Henry GD.
 Contemporary patient satisfaction rates for three-piece inflatable penile prostheses.
 Adv Urol.
 2012;2012:707321.